jkbkr/CookiesOut_exe-Chrome-/README.md

 - Additionally, if the program has been launched, you will need to either restart your computer or end the task in Task Manager before you can remove or move the program.

 ## Overview
-This is a modified version of the Selenium-based Java program that has been packaged to be executed via an `.exe` shortcut located directly in the project folder.
+- This is a modified version of the Selenium-based Java program that has been packaged to be executed via an `.exe` shortcut located directly in the project folder.
 Users no longer need to run the program through an IDE (like IntelliJ IDEA) or worry about setup.
-With this version, you can simply execute the `.exe` shortcut, and the program will automatically launch the browser, detect cookie consent banners, and uncheck unwanted cookie options.
+With this version, you can simply execute the `.exe` shortcut, and the program will automatically launch the browser, detect cookie consent banners, and uncheck unwanted cookie options while browsing.

-The `.exe` shortcut version makes it easier for non-technical users to run the program without needing to install or configure any development tools.
+- The `.exe` shortcut version makes it easier for non-technical users to run the program without needing to install or configure any development tools.

+- You can move the shortcut anywhere on your computer (e.g., your desktop) for quick access to the program.

 ## Features: